-Wander around Cuenca’s narrow, cobbled streets for any length of time and you’ll see that it is full of charming squares and churches.
+If you spend any time wandering through the narrow, cobbled streets of Cuenca, Ecuador, you’ll quickly see that it is full of charming churches and squares.
 None, though, is as delightful as Parque Calderon, the city’s central plaza.

-It's pretty obvious that Parque Calderon is Cuenca’s pride and joy.
-Sitting right smack dab in the middle of the city’s 500-year-old UNESCO area, it was important enough to deserve eight pines that were brought from Chile and planted by President Luis Cordero.
+It’s pretty obvious that Parque Calderon is Cuenca’s pride and joy.
+Sitting right smack dab in the middle of the city’s 500-year-old UNESCO area, the park was important enough to deserve a visit from President Luis Cordero, to plant eight pines that were brought from Chile.
 The pines surround a monument to Abdon Calderon, a hero in Ecuador’s battle for independence.
 Calderon was from Cuenca and died a hero, at the ripe young age of 18.

-Besides the historical trees and memorial, the park has fountains, a gazebo, beautiful gardens and plenty of park benches.
-They're shaded by trees and palms.
+Besides the historical trees and memorial, Calderon Park has fountains, a gazebo, beautiful gardens, and plenty of park benches.
+They’re shaded by trees and palms.

-While we lived in Cuenca, we set aside time for a photo walk around the area one evening so we could show what the park is like.
+While we were living in Cuenca, we set aside time for a photo walk around the area one evening so we could show what the park is like.
 I hope you enjoy our video.
 If you do, please give it a Thumbs Up and consider subscribing to our YouTube channel.

 Few things can be better than a free sightseeing opportunity, right?
 Here is one of the easiest ways to experience authentic Ecuador: Just find a park bench, sit back, listen, and watch … before you know it, the local culture will surround you.